BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 By talking to the butterfly at the top of the map, we can now fight Keta's spirit if we wish, but it's a bit too high leveled for our party right now.
 Make your way back to Sheridan!

 It's worth noting that we now have access to the Purify Chamber in the PC!
 Shadow Pokemon in Rejuvenation have moves they can't normally get, for example Ponyta has Fell Stinger and Bonsly has Shift Gear.
 Stick them in the Purify Chamber to get them slowly purified.

+If you head back through Amethyst Cave to Route 2 and enter the Kecleon Bazaar, if you've bought the Magnetic Lure already, you can buy the *Mirror Lure* for $2000, which makes it so you'll encounter the same Pokemon as your lead, helpful for shiny hunting.

 One more thing we can do: head into the house in the bottom right of Sheridan.
 Gothitelle will battle us!